DaanMatch/securefieldapi/readme.md

 * For the `registration_number` table, field names starting with a number (i.e. `35AC_regdate`) are preceded with "rn_" (i.e. `rn_35AC_regdate`) because python variable names cannot start with a number.

 ## TODO:
+* routes.py is getting pretty long.
+Probably need to split it up into multiple files soon.
 * Create SDG class (for sdg/sdgs in `operation` and `activity` tables)
 * Determine Field Constraints (required fields?, string/text length in db?)
 * Implement API For Tables: `city`, `district`, `exec_staff`, `finance`, `membership`, `operational_issue`, `partnership`, `state`